 How do I get in touch with my professor if I have questions or need help?

 Your syllabus should list the email address and contact information of your professor.
-You may also be able to message your professor or set up a video chat session through your online class’s platform.
+You may also be able to message your professor or set up a video chat session through your class portal.
 If you take an online course taught by a professor at a brick-and-mortar college nearby, you might be able to arrange to meet with your professor or teaching assistant in person.
 Email him or her to ask about office hours.

 What do I do if I start a course but it isn’t for me?